Skip to main content

 Financial Situation

 People who offer their services per piece can achieve significant results once they are known and recommended by returning clients.
-Their finances depend on their ability to meet high-quality and timely delivery.
+Their finances depend on their ability to meet high quality and timely delivery.

-There is a set amount and limit on your earnings.
+There is a set amount and limit on your earning.
 You choose your rates, but you can increase them up to a limit set by the average price for your service on the market.

 Comparison No. 6